The Fashion Industry Ignores Disabled Models. This Agency Is Doing Something About It

 Advertisement

-Zebedee is the first-ever modeling and acting agency to focus exclusively on talent with disabilities in the U.K. Prior to founding her performing arts school, Proctor worked as a curve model.
-Meanwhile, Johnson has a daughter in the modeling industry.
-Their experience running a modeling agency stopped there.
+Zebedee is the first-ever modelling and acting agency to focus exclusively on talent with disabilities in the UK.
+Prior to founding her performing arts school, Proctor worked as a curve model.
+Meanwhile, Johnson has a daughter in the modelling industry.
+Their experience running a modelling agency stopped there.
 But an empty rolodex wasn’t enough to stop them from pursuing their goal: to make fashion and beauty campaigns — which, as they stand, feature roughly 0.02% people with disabilities — accurately depict the population.
 “I would like that 0.02% statistic to turn to 21%,” Johnson says, 21% being the population of people currently living with a disability in the UK.
-In the U.S., that number is even higher, with one in four people living with a disability, according to the CDC.

 Starting any new business is hard.
 Starting a business that’s never been done before is near impossible.
 But despite the initial challenges, a few months after launching Zebedee, Proctor and Johnson could tell that it was working.
 Both founders worked for free for the first six months in order to get a handle on the industry and gather a list of potential clients, Proctor says.
 By late December of 2017 — the duo had officially launched in September — it was clear that there was momentum.
 “As a minimum, we knew then that we could continue as an agency, be it a small one,” says Proctor.